DESCRIPTION OF THE REGISTRANT’S SECURITIES REGISTERED PURSUANT TO SECTION 12 OF THE SECURITIES EXCHANGE ACT OF 1934

 Holders of our Common Stock are entitled to one vote for each share issued and outstanding held on all matters to be voted upon by the stockholders.
 Our shares of Common Stock have no preemptive, conversion, or redemption rights.
 The rights, preferences, and privileges of the holders of Common Stock are subject to, and may be adversely affected by, the rights of the holders of shares of any series of preferred stock we may issue in the future.
 Upon the sale of substantially all of our stock or assets or dissolution, liquidation or winding up, and after all liquidation preferences payable to any series of preferred stock entitled thereto have been satisfied, our remaining assets shall be distributed to all holders of Common Stock and any similarly situated stockholders who are not entitled to any liquidation preference or, if there be an insufficient amount to pay all such stockholders, then ratably among such holders.
 All of our issued and outstanding shares of Common Stock are fully paid and non-assessable.
 The holders of shares of our Common Stock will be entitled to such dividends and other distributions in cash, stock or property from our assets or funds legally available for such purposes as may be declared from time to time by our board of directors (“Board”).

-Our Common Stock is listed on the Nasdaq Stock Market LLC under the symbol “PMCB”.
+Our Common Stock is quoted on OTCQB under the symbol “PMCB.”
+Our Common Stock has been approved for listing on the The Nasdaq Stock Market LLC under the symbol “PMCB” and is expected to begin trading on August 10, 2021.
 American Stock Transfer & Trust Company LLC is the transfer agent and registrar for our Common Stock.

 Anti-Takeover Effects of Nevada Law